kristianmandrup/pkg-version-report-gen/Readme.md

 got,yargs
 ```

-If there are NO invalid packages it returns an empty string
+If there are NO invalid packages it returns nothing

 ```bash
 $ pkg-info info package.json -r critical-policies.json --names